10 Songs for Winter Depression

 We dissed SAD lights in our intro, but seasonal affective disorder is no joke.
 If a crazy-bright lightbulb mollifies your malaise, more power to you.
 As for us, we'll crank some atmospheric Scottish indie rock and pretend we're in a Glasgow pub, warming ourselves the old-fashioned way.

-"Who loves the sun?" ask the Velvets, who then answer from the perspective of the heartbroken: "Not everyone."
+"Who loves the sun?" ask the Velvet Underground, who then answer from the perspective of the heartbroken: "Not everyone."
 Maybe not, but count us among those who, no matter how lovesick we are, prefer not to go through life with numb hands and a runny nose.
 Luckily, this sunniest of all VU jams warms the cockles, whatever those are.

 The title makes this an obvious choice, but more importantly, Paul Weller and the boys rip through Martha and the Vandellas' Motown standard with enough pop-punk ferocity to get the slushiest blood running.

 After the breakup of the Dead Boys, Cleveland's premier punk frontman reinvented himself as a first-rate power-popper.
 Among his finest tunes was this cover of the Choir's 1966 garage nugget, a tune penned by Danny Klawon, later of the Raspberries.
 "It's cold outside / and the rain is falling down," Stiv sings, warming himself (and you) with sweet, sweet melody.

 You prefer Wu-Tang Clan to Snoop Dogg, pizza to burritos and blue jeans to board shorts.
 Still, you messed up: Had you chosen to live in on the West Coast, you'd be warm right now, and you'd be singing this for all the shivering suckers back East.